craine-io/safetypin-cloud/README.md

 4. **Clone the Repository**:
    - Open Command Prompt
    - Navigate to where you want to store the project: `cd C:\Projects` (or your preferred location)
-   - Clone the repo: `git clone https://github.com/your-username/safetypin-cloud.git`
+   - Clone the repo: `git clone https://github.com/your-username/safetypin-oss.git`
-   - Go to project folder: `cd safetypin-cloud`
+   - Go to project folder: `cd safetypin-oss`

 📺 **Need help setting up Windows?** Watch [Node.js and NPM on Windows](https://www.youtube.com/watch?v=X-FPCwZFU_8)